Mgamerz/MassEffectModManager/documentation/powerusers.md

 - .7z
 - .rar
 - .zip
-- .exe (only specific ones)
+- .exe (only specific ones[)
 - .me2mod

 ### Texture mod files
-Dropping the following file formats onto the interface will redirect you to install the files with ALOT Installer, as ME3Tweaks Mod Manager does not install textures.
-At the time of writing this documentation (December 2021), ALOT Installer does not support Legendary Edition.
+Dropping the following file formats onto the interface will redirect you to install the files with ALOT Installer (if for ME1/ME2/ME3)
  - .tpf
  - .mod
  - .mem
+If dropping a .mem, and Mod Manager detects it is for an LE game, it will offer to import it into the texture library or directly install them.

 ### Compiling and decompiling features for developers
-Mod Manager for nearly a decade has supported drag and drop for Coalesced and TLK formats to make it easy to generate these files.
+Mod Manager supports compiling and decompiling files via drag/drop.
  - .bin (ME3, LE Coalesced files) -> Decompiled to their formats
  - .tlk (ME2, ME3, LE) -> Decompiled to XML files
  - .extractedbin (LE) -> Recompiled to Coalesced of the same name
+ - .m3za -> Decompiled to the source files of the TLK merge data
- - ME3 XML Coalesced manifest -> Recompiled to Coalesced of the same name
+ - Game3 XML Coalesced manifest -> Recompiled to Coalesced of the same name
  - Sideload ModMaker XML mod definition files
  - DEBUG BUILDS ONLY: .bin (TOC file): Dumps TOC information to the debug console

 ### MergeMod Files
 Compilation and decompilation of merge mods is done via drag and drop onto the interface.
  - .json -> Compiles mergemod to .m3m file
- - .m3m -> Decompiles the file to its .json and support asset files (if any)
+ - .m3m -> Decompiles the file to its .json and asset files (if any)